barrettotte/elastic-markov/README.md

 - **Markov** outputs random sentences, usernames, and IPv4 addresses to stdout.
   The random sentences are generated from a Markov chain trained on all sentences from Moby Dick
-- **FileBeat** ingests all stdout/stderr from all containers in network and sends to LogStash
+- **FileBeat** ingests all stdout/stderr from `markov-gen` container and sends to LogStash
-- **LogStash** accepts FileBeat input, processes it, and pushes to ElasticSearch
+- **LogStash** accepts FileBeat input, processes/enriches it, and pushes to ElasticSearch.
+  Specifically, the random IPv4 addresses are enriched with GeoIP data.
 - **ElasticSearch** stores and indexes data
-- **Kibana** provides visualization into ElasticSearch data and other things
+- **Kibana** provides visualization over ElasticSearch data and other things

 ## Run

 `docker compose -f docker-compose.yml up --build` or `./start.sh`

+Note: Logstash takes forever to start...just keep an eye on the logstash logs

 ## Kibana